premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 ---

-27.Which command is used to temporarily save a transaction so that you can rollback to that point whenever necessary?
+27.Which command is used to preserve a transaction temporarily so that you may rewind to that point if necessary?

 ![Easy](<https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg>)